AnthonyMercadante/AnthonyMercadante/README.md

 ## 🌟 About Me &nbsp;&nbsp;&nbsp;&nbsp; ![](https://komarev.com/ghpvc/?username=AnthonyMercadante&color=blue)

 <p align="justify" style="font-family: times new roman">
+I'm a software developer with a love for technology that has been with me since my earliest days.
+Currently in my 3rd year at Mohawk College, I am pursuing an advanced diploma in Software Development.
+My journey with technology began at the age of 14 when I started programming as a hobby.
+Back then, coding was a personal pursuit, driven by curiosity and the joy of creating things.

-I'm a 3rd Year Software Development student at Mohawk College, currently engaged in a range of exciting projects that span artificial intelligence, software development, and analytics.
-My academic and professional journey is driven by a passion for innovation and a commitment to excellence in software engineering and web development.
+I am engaged in a range of exciting projects spanning artificial intelligence, software development, and analytics.
+My academic and professional journey is not just about achieving goals but is driven by a passion for innovation and a commitment to excellence in software engineering and web development.
+What sets me apart is my love for coding and technology.
+While many see it as a means to an end, for me, it's a pursuit of passion.

+My enthusiasm extends beyond the classroom and the workplace; I like to immerse myself in coding, discussing industry trends, and constantly learning, even in my leisure time.
+This enthusiasm, I've realized, is somewhat rare.
+In essence, I am not just a software developer; I am someone who lives and breathes technology.
+Every line of code I write is a step towards getting better, a testament to my commitment to growth, and an opportunity to contribute positively to the world.
+Welcome to my journey.
 </p>

 ### 🚀 Current Engagements